subirvarma/GeneralCognitics/_posts/2023-6-14-Autonomous_Systems.md

 We can conclude from this work that the LLM is able to create an internal model of the game state, so that it knows the precise locations of each piece on the board in addition to the allowed legal moves for each of these pieces.
 It acquires this knowledge entirely from the linear sequence of game moves were fed into it during the training process.
 It then uses this information to figure out the identity and position of the piece involved in the next move, as well as the ending position of a piece (given its starting position).
 This paper makes the case that the LLM is able to do these things by making use of its internal world model, as opposed to auto regressive statistical prediction of the next move from sequence data being fed into it.

-### Transformer based World Models for the Game of Othello
+## LLM based World Models for the Game of Othello

 Inspired by Toshniwal et.al.'s work, [Kenneth Li et.al.](https://arxiv.org/abs/2210.13382) observed that the LLMs modeled using chess moves showed the presence of a world model, however the probes used by Toshniwal et.al. did not precisely locate how or where this world model was located within the LLM.
 Li et.al's work was undertaken with the objective of addressing this issue, and they did it in the context of the board game called Othello.
 Othello is actually a simpler game than chess, but still complex enough so that its moves cannot be predicted by memorization.